DemonSlayer111/Atliux-TOS-Privacy/privacy.md

 - discord server information (roles, channels, members) **Sensitive Information.** We do not process sensitive information.

 **Social Media Login Data.** We may provide you with the option to register with us using your existing social media account details, like your Facebook, Twitter, or other social media account.
-If you choose to register in this way, we will collect the information described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.
+If you choose to register in this way, we will collect the information described in the section called "[How Do We Handle Your Social Logins](/privacy#how-do-we-handle-your-social-logins)?" below.

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.